 Perhaps the first thing to understand about wood rot is what it is.

 Rot is the decomposition of organic matter.
 It refers to the process of decay, and it is caused by fungi.
-You can tell wood has rotted because it will appear soft and flaky.
+The fungi feeds on water and the wood itself, breaking down its structure.
+You can tell when it has rotted through the appearance of wood – it will appear soft and flaky.

 There are a few different types of rot.
 They vary because of the different types of fungi that cause them.

 If you’ve researched rot, you may have come across the term ‘dry rot’.
-Dry rot is colloquially known as brown rot, and is the most common variety of rot.
+Dry rot is colloquially known as brown rot, and it’s the most common variety.

+Interestingly, when timber is completely dry, rotting cannot take place.
+However, if your wood has been exposed to moisture at any time before, rotting can still take place.
 Other types of rot are less common and not worth mentioning.
-There are, however, many articles online explaining the different types of fungi, if you’re interested.
+There are, however, many articles online explaining the different types of fungi if you’re interested.

-What you do need to know is that as well as being the most common, dry rot is the most quickly-spreading variety of rot.
+What you do need to know is that as well as being the most common, dry rot is the most quickly spreading variety of rot – and therefore the most dangerous.

 Rot needs very specific conditions to occur.
-Unfortunately, here in Britain, our climate is a great provider of these conditions, a lot of the time.
-The changing forecast and temperate climate make it ideal for fungi to grow.
+Unfortunately, here in Britain, our weather is the perfect storm for rot to culture in.
+The changing forecast, consistent rains, and temperate climate make it ideal for fungi to grow.
+Let’s take a closer look.

 Fungi cannot grow in conditions that are too hot or too cold.
 Similar to humans, it thrives at temperatures between about 3 and 30 degrees celsius.
 If it’s too chilly, the fungi will become dormant; any hotter than 40 will kill it altogether.